 Grantee Feedback Learning and Action Group

 The Center for Effective Philanthropy’s Grantee Perception Report (GPR) is one of the most robust grantee feedback tools available.
 Many of Shared Insight’s partnering funders use the GPR.
 In this group, we invite them to come together and support one another in the full feedback loop, which includes making sense of their results, responding to the feedback in meaningful ways, and closing the loop with grantees.
 The group meets virtually several times a year and includes representatives from Ford, Hewlett, JPB, MacArthur, Margaret A. Cargill, Omidyar, Packard, Sobrato, Target, and W.K.
 Kellogg foundations who are responsible for their foundation’s GPR feedback loop process.
-Please contact Lindsay Louie at email@example.com for more information.
+Please contact Jonathan Brack at firstname.lastname@example.org for more information.